 In this post, you will learn about the Uber business model.
-I’ll cover how Uber works, how Uber makes money, Uber’s strategy and how they harness their platform technology to expand into new markets.
+I’ll cover how Uber works, how Uber makes money, Uber’s strategy, and how Uber harnesses its platform technology to expand into new markets.

 What Is Uber?

-Uber is an on-demand ride service that connects passengers with drivers of cars through an app.
-The Uber platform connects drivers with people that are looking for a ride.
+Uber is an on-demand ride service that connects passengers with car drivers through an app.
+The Uber platform also connects drivers with people looking for a ride.

 Anyone with a driver’s license, a new car and that has no traffic tickets can become an Uber driver.
 People simply hail an ‘Uber’ via an app on their phone.
 Uber finds a driver, ‘hails them’ and takes care of the whole process including payment.

-The whole system works on simplicity, convenience and ease of use for both parties – driver and passenger.
+The whole system works with simplicity, convenience, and ease of use for both parties – the driver and passenger.
 However, underlying this simplicity is a sophisticated set of technologies.
-I’ll take you through the technologies, the Uber business model and their strategy.
+I’ll take you through the technologies, Uber business model, and its strategy.

-First, let’s take a look at how what made Uber successful, its ride-hailing service.
+First, let’s look at what made Uber successful: its ride-hailing service.

 How Does Uber Work?

-Uber works as a car-for-hire service, in other words, people use their personal vehicles to offer rides through the Uber service to people who are looking for transport.
+Uber works as a car-for-hire service; in other words, people use their vehicles to offer rides through Uber to people looking for transport.

 First of all, Uber is not a taxi service.
 Uber drivers cannot simply pick up riders off the street.
-Uber works as a car-for-hire service, in other words, people use their personal vehicles to offer rides through the Uber service.
+Uber works as a car-for-hire service; in other words, people use their vehicles to offer rides through the Uber service.

 Uber benefits from smartphone technology.
-Both the person who wants and Uber and the driver use the app.
-Both use the smartphones technologies and this is critical to their business model.
+Both the person who wants Uber and the driver use the app.
+Both use smartphones, and this is critical to their business model.

-The app (the Uber platform), takes care of everything, from the initial ride-hailing through to the payment process.
-When a person needs a ride, they use the app to tell Uber their pickup location.
+The app (the Uber platform), takes care of everything, from the initial ride-hailing to the payment process.
+When people need a ride, they use the app to tell Uber their pickup location.

 The Uber app hooks into smartphone technologies such as geo-location and integrations with payment gateways to process payments (in other words it’s cashless).
 The system, called “RideCheck,” also uses the GPS, accelerometer, gyroscope, and other sensors on the driver’s smartphone to check for irregular activity, like an unexpected long stop, or a car crash.